 Everyone is different, yes.
 Some people like to just sort of go with the flow, and some like to be as prepared as they possibly can, to the Nth degree.

 Whichever type of person you are, it’s best to at least meet somewhere in the middle—moderation and all of that.
-This is even more important because of the global pandemic the world is experiencing right now.

 Travelling is notorious for having unexpected things pop up and throw you off your game.
 It’s all in the fun of it, but sometimes it can be stressful.